In this article

 In the mid-1990s, the team at dogsofthedow.com began testing different variations of the strategy and found a statistically significant method to outperform the Dow and the Dogs of the Dow–the Dogs Of The Dow X.

-The Dogs Of The Dow X portfolio consists of the seven (7) stocks of the DJIA with the highest dividend yield, while the Small Dogs Of The Dow X invests in the three (3) highest yielding stocks.
+The Dogs Of The Dow X portfolio consists of the seven (7) stocks of the DJIA with the highest dividend yield, while the Small Dogs Of The Dow X invests in the three (3) dogs of the dow X with the lowest stock price.

 In the backtest period between December 31, 1999, and December 31, 2019, they generated a 10.8% and a 12.5% CAGR, respectively, beating the original versions of the strategy.